Quakers -- Diaries

 Dates: ca. 1770-1994

-Scope and Content note This collection is composed of the single, handwritten diary of William Kennard.
-Kennard records his travels through Ohio, Michigan (specifically the newly established Adrian Monthly Meeting), New York, Canada, Connecticut, Vermont and Pennsylvania, including mode of travel by rail, steam and canal boat and coach, and comments on visits to Quaker Meetings and with Friends.
-The diary gives a view of mid-19th century America and Canada through Kennard's eyes.
-In Toronto, he observes the "colored...
+Overview William Kennard was a Quaker minister of Somerset Monthly Meeting.
+Kennard's diary records his travels through Ohio, Michigan, New York, Canada, Connecticut, Vermont, and Pennsylvania, including travel by rail, steam and canal boat, and coach, and comments on visits to Quaker Meetings and with Friends.

 Overview William Booth married Elizabeth M. Broomall in 1841.
 Their son, George M. Booth, was born in 1851 and married Ellen Miller, daughter of Lewis and Ann McIlvaine Miller in 1876.
 Their daughter, Elizabeth Martin Booth, married Robert Emerson Lamb of Baltimore in 1908 at Chester, Pa.
 The collection contains correspondence (1821-1963), diaries and journals (1833-1905), albums, legal and financial papers, photographs, genealogical and biographical materials, and miscellaneous memorabilia of the Lamb,...

-Scope and Content note This collection is composed of the original, single volume diary of Mary Shackleton Leadbeater.
-The diary was written for Sarah Dillwyn, and entitled "A Tour Through the Northern Part of England."
-Entries describe Leadbeater's arrival in Dublin, her voyage to Liverpool, England, including a description of the ship and passengers, her arrival in England, and her travels to see various Friends throughout London and Northern England.
+Overview Mary Shackleton Leadbeater was an Irish Quaker poet and author.
+Her diary was written for Sarah Dillwyn, and entitled "A Tour Through the Northern Part of England."
+Entries describe Leadbeater's arrival in Dublin, her voyage to England, including a description of the ship and passengers, her arrival in Liverpool, and her travels to see various Friends throughout London and Northern England.

 Overview Bartholomew Fussell was a Quaker minister who married Rebecca Bond at Abington Monthly Meeting in Pennsylvania in 1781.
 He was a member of Uwchlan Monthly Meeting of Friends at his death in 1838.
 The couple had eight children, viz.
 Esther, William, Sarah, Joseph, Jacob, Bartholomew, Rebecca, and Solomon.
 Esther married John Lewis in 1818, and they had four children, among whom was Graceanna Lewis, Quaker scientist and humanitarian.
 Joseph Fussell married Elizabeth Moore in 1814, and their...